Antropocenas: žmonijos poveikis Žemei

 3.1 Greenhouse gas emissions and warming

-• CO2 atmospheric concentrations have exceeded pre-industrial levels (280 parts per million) and today exceed 420 parts per million (and continue to rise).
+• CO2 concentration in the atmosphere has exceeded the pre-industrial level (280 parts per million) and today already surpasses 420 parts per million (and continues to grow).

-• Global average surface temperature has risen by more than 1°C since the end of the 19th century, and this rise has accelerated further in the last 50 years.
+• Average global surface temperature has risen more than 1 °C since the late 19th century, and this rise has accelerated further over the past 50 years.

-• Arctic sea ice, glaciers and ice sheets noticeably melting, causing sea levels to rise [2], [3].
+• Arctic sea ice, glaciers, and ice sheets are noticeably melting, causing sea level rise [2], [3].

-Such rapid warming is unprecedented at least in the last few thousand years and coincides with Intergovernmental Panel on Climate Change (IPCC) conclusion that human activity is the main cause.
-The consequences of climate change—extreme weather, ocean acidification, changing precipitation patterns—are further altering terrestrial and marine ecosystems.
+Such rapid warming is unprecedented at least in the past several thousand years and coincides with the Intergovernmental Panel on Climate Change (IPCC) conclusion that human activity is the main cause.
+The consequences of climate change—extreme weather, ocean acidification, changing precipitation patterns—further alter terrestrial and marine ecosystems.

 3.2 Feedback loops